camchenry/camchenry-remix/posts/react-typescript-context.md

 - Consumer can access the state given by the Provider.
   - The state is read from the closest provider in the tree.
 - When the Provider state changes, the entire tree under the Provider updates.

+### A note about class-based Context

+- There is a class-based method of using Context
+- We will not cover that because Hooks is a much simple API (and easier to reuse/compose too)

 ## How TypeScript helps us work with contexts